Empowering older people to take action to manage their hearing loss

-Through this project our teams of Information Officers and trained volunteers will provide information in local communities across the country to ensure older people with hearing loss feel better informed about how to manage their hearing loss, and where to access further support in their local area.
-Our information teams will also work with care homes, community groups and local organisations who provide services or support for older people with hearing loss, to help them make their services more accessible and inclusive.
+Our team of information staff and trained volunteers are providing information in local communities across the country to ensure older people feel better informed about how to manage their hearing loss, and where to access further support in their local area.
+Our information team is also working with care homes, community groups and local organisations who provide services or support for older people with hearing loss, to help them make their services more accessible and inclusive.

-Our Information Officers and volunteers will help in a number of ways:
+Our information staff and volunteers provide help in a number of ways:

 - by giving talks to care homes, local community groups and organisations on deaf awareness, equipment, communication and Action on Hearing Loss services and campaigns

 - by carrying out basic hearing screenings using a hand-held screener to identify whether further assessment by a hearing professional is required

 - by providing demonstrations of equipment such as vibrating alarms and amplified telephones, to support older people to better manage their hearing loss.

 - by signposting to other local services for older people who are deaf or hard of hearing.

 We are working hard to reach older people who are isolated and have little access to information about hearing loss, tinnitus, products and equipment, services and benefits.
 We are also doing lots of work to engage with older people from a diverse range of backgrounds and cultures, to ensure that our information service is more accessible for more people.

 During this time, we are particularly focusing on growing our information services in areas outside of Belfast, in rural communities.